Sales planning is a crucial process in which businesses define their sales objectives, strategies, and tactics to achieve desired outcomes.

 So, How Does Sales Planning Differ From a Sales Plan?

-A sales plan is like a business plan that specifies sales goals, tactics, challenges, target market, and steps you will take to execute the plan.
+A sales plan is like a business plan that specifies sales strategy inclusive of sales goals, tactics, challenges, target market, and steps you will take to execute the plan.

 It specifies short and long-term planning for the entire sales goals.
 It also lists out the incentives associated with each target goal to motivate salespeople.